 Step 3 – Terms and Conditions

-Get familiar with Thailand eVisa Terms and Conditions that can be found here: Terms and Conditions of Thailand eVisa.
+Get familiar with Thailand eVisa Terms and Conditions.

 You need to accept these terms and conditions or submit Thai Visa on Arrival application the old way instead.